What adult social care providers and local authorities need to do to prepare for a no-deal Brexit.

 The government is working directly with suppliers and pharmaceutical companies to make sure there is a continued supply of medicines, medical devices and clinical consumables when the UK leaves the EU.

 You should not stockpile any medicines, medical devices or clinical consumables.
-Stockpiling could cause shortages in other areas and put other service users at risk.
+Stockpiling could cause shortages in other areas and put service users at risk.

 The NHS website has information for the public on getting medicines after a no-deal Brexit.